-Once your child can recognize the letters of the alphabet, you may want to start practicing simple word recognition.
-Here's a fun and easy way to get started.
+Once your child can recognize the letters of the alphabet, try out this activity that encourages simple word recognition.

 Here's a challenging treasure hunt for kindergarteners learning about letter sounds.
 String letters together to make words and find the path to the treasure.

 Does your child love pretend and need practice with letters and the sounds they make?
 Get cooking!
 This activity is fun and builds key reading skills, too.

 Help your kindergartener make and play a "Hop On Pop"-inspired card game--a fun way to learn word families!